 It’s not "replacing one addiction with another."
-It's an evidence based treatment that's proven to save lives, reduce relapse, and help people live happy, healthy lives.
+It's an science-based treatment that's proven to save lives, reduce relapse, and help people live happy, healthy lives.

 Research shows that strict punitive approaches for drug offenders do not reduce crime, improve health, or protect communities.
 People with substance use disorders need treatment, not jail time.

 These programs can be an invaluable resource for some people in recovery.
-But they don’t work for everyone, and 12-step programs alone are not a substitute for evidence based addiction treatment.
+But they don’t work for everyone, and 12-step programs alone are not a substitute for science-based addiction treatment.

 Evidence supports the drug's therapeutic effects for certain conditions, but more research is needed.